romitk11/LinkLog/README.md

 - Try refreshing the page and capturing again

 ### AI Features Not Working
-- Verify OpenAI API key is correct
+- Verify API key is correct for your selected provider
-- Test connection using "Test OpenAI" button
+- Test connection using "Test AI Connection" button
 - Check for rate limiting (429 errors)
 - Try enabling "Demo/Mock AI mode" for testing